kaleem68/threejs-portfolio/CONTRIBUTING.md

 ## 4️⃣ Add, Commit, Push

-When you're happy with the changes, you can push them to your remote fork via these three simple steps:
+When you're happy with the changes, you can push them to your remote fork as follows

 1. Add changes to staging area
    ```
    git add <file-names>
    ```
-2. Commit Changes
+2. Commit changes
    ```
    git commit -m "<commit-message>"
    ```
-3. Push Changes
+3. Push changes
    ```
    git push
    ```